-Nearer the time, tweet about it, put information on your Facebook page, and get the word out in any way you can.
-Make some big signs you can stick up on the day to catch the attention of drivers passing by.
+Nearer the time, put the word out on social media and make some big signs you can stick up on the day to catch the attention of drivers passing by.
 If you live in a side street, park your car on the main road with a big sign stuck to it announcing the garage sale.
 Include on the sign a huge arrow pointing in the direction of your home.
 People tend to follow arrows without thinking!

-If you have some expensive items, you may want to try to sell them on eBay first.
+If you have some valuable items, you may want to try to sell them online first.
 You’ll probably get more for them that way.
 But if they don’t sell, don’t hang on to them.
 Realize they aren’t worth as much as you thought and sell them for whatever you can get in your sale.

 Finally, make plans before the big day for what to do with any stuff that doesn’t sell.
 You can drive it to a charity shop and donate it, or perhaps you can find a dealer who will take it away for you and possibly even pay you a little for the privilege.
 Under no circumstances let it back into your house or garage.